arantius/tranquil-initramfs/README.md

 ### Creating the initramfs

 Run the script with the command `./mkinitrd` .
-(It must be run as root since root is the only user that can run `depmod`.)
+If not run as root it will use `sudo` for the subprocesses which require it.

 Select the features that you want, and tell it which kernel you want to use.